Last time, we saw that every programming language has three kinds of things:

 Now let's return to our direct study of Racket.

 Consider for a moment how one talks about problems in daily life.
 To find the circumference of a circle with a radius of 3, we say two pi r, which means to multiply 2 times pi times 3. r is the name for the radius, 3. pi is also the name of a number.
-It is a name that means something to anyone who has had sixth-grade arithmetic, and it gives us a convenient handle for referring to a not-so-convenient number.
+It is a name that means something to anyone who has had grade-school arithmetic, and it gives us a convenient handle for referring to a not-so-convenient number.

-(A student in this course once rattled off 50 digits of pi without batting an eye!)
+(Upon hearing me say this, a student in this course once rattled off 50 digits of pi without batting an eye!)

 pi is a primitive object in Racket.
 That is, the name has already been given to a specific number: